27 Flattering Portrait Poses for Photographers & Models

 Posing for portrait photos can be tricky whether you’re a model or not.

 On the other hand, if you do want to become a model, you’ll have more time to practice and become a natural – but you still have to start somewhere and build a good portfolio.
-So, learning how to pose is key to your success.
+So, learning different poses for your next photoshoot is key to your success.

 Here are some tips for mastering your portrait photography poses: